-In the light of all the feets it is safe to say that during the time the Spanish government held Nootka Sound the first fattle were brought into the Pacific Northwest. hese were broughteither from Mexico or California and were very dark in color.
+In the light of all the fæts it is safe to say that during the time the Spanish government held Nootka Sound the first fattle were brought into the Pacific Northwest. hese were broughteither from Mexico or California and were very dark in color.

-Theep made their appearance about the same time, in 1789.
-Three years later the Spanish established a settlement at Neah Bay, which they called Numes Macna.
+heep made their appearance about the same time, in 1789.
+Three years later the Spanish established a settlement at Neah Bay, which they called Nunez Yaona.
 To this place Fidalgo brought eight head of cattle and a few hogs, sheep and goats.
 This is thought to be thefirst cattle to reach Washington territory.

-Some years later cattle were shipped from the Sandwich islands to "ashington ter itory.
-The sea-going crafts in these days were not equipped for livestock transportation.
-The animals were laced on the top deck and in a heavy storm many were washed overboad.
+Some years later cattle were shipped from the Sandwich islands to "ashington territory.
+The sea-going crafts in those days were not equipped for livestock transportation.
+The animals were placed on the top deck and in a heavy storm many were washed overboard.

-In 1811 a shipment of cattle from the Sandwich Islands bound for Washington Werritory met with this fate.
+In 1811 a shipment of cattle from the Sandwich Islands bound for Washington Territory met with this fate.

 The steamer, Isaac Todd, came into the Columbia river in April, 1814, bringing two young bulls and two heifers from California.
-A few years later Peter Carney, traveling through the West, described the Fort George settlement as boasting of twelve head of cattle and numerous pigs and goats imported from California.
+Few years later Peter Carney, traveling through the West, described the Fort George Settlement as boasting of twelve head of cattle and numerous pigs and goats imported from California.

 Little attention was given to cattle-raising prior to the coming of Dr. McLaughlin into the Northwest.
-In 1825 the herd at Fort Vancouver numbered 27 head.
+In 1825 the herd at Fort ancouver numbered 27 head.
 McLaughlin was very saving on the cattle, allowing only one bull to be killed each year for renn et with which to make cheese.
 The first animal was slaughtered for beef in 1836.

 The Hudson Bay company refused to sell cattle to the settlers as the company desired the increas.
 In these early days Dr. McLaughlin was offered two hundred dollars a head for cattle.
-Fearing that these high prices of stock would reta d settlement and work a hardship on those less able to buy, the Hudson ay company, in order to strengthen its claims in the west, offered to the head of each family fifteen cows, fifteen ewes and horses sufficient to carry on farm work.
+Fearing that these high prices of stock would retaid settlement and work a hardship on those less able to buy, the Hudson ay company, in order to strengthen its claims in the west, offered to the head of each family fifteen cows, fifteen ewes and horses sufficient to carry on farm work.

-As early as 1826 cattle made their appearance in the Okanogan valley and about this time the settlers in the Colville valley betan to be interested in livestock.
-This date also marks the beginning of the beef interested in Stevens county and in the Inland Empire.
-Three young cows taken to the Colville valley in 1836, increased to 55 head in 1937.

-In 1841 the Colville hard numbered 196 head of fine cattle.
+and about this time the settlers in the Colville valley betan to be interested in livestock.
+This date also marks the beginning of the beef industry in Stevens county and in the Inland Empire.
+Three young cows taken to the Colville valley in 1836, increased to 55 head in 1837 In 1841 the Colville herd numbered 196 head of fine cattle.

-The Hudson say company in 1829 contracted for a smallherd of twenty nine head fro the Russian Settlement at Fort Ross, Calif. and drove it over the trail to Fort sancower, t us increasing the number at the fort to several hundred head.
-This hard was transferred to Fort Nisqually in 1853.
+The Hudson Bay company in 1829 contracted for a smallherd of twenty nine head fro the Russian Settlement at Fort Ross, Calif. and drove it over the trail to Fort Vancouver, t us increquing the number at the fort to several hundred head.
+This herd was transferred to Fort Niaqually in 1833.
 It is believed that from this place the Indians of the Yakima valley secured their stock.
-In 1854more cattle appeared in the Okanogan and Colville valleys.
+In 1834more cattle appeared in the Okanogan and Colville valleys.

-Fort Vancouver at this period numbered about 700 inhabitants and there were not cattle enough to go around and supply the meds of the community.
-Mr. Jason les recognizing that livestock were fundamental in the life of the missionbrought about the organization of a joint stock company to raise money to send to California for
+Fort Vancouver at this period numbered about 700 inhabitants and there were not cattle enough to go around and supply the needs of the community.
+Mr. Jason Lee recognizing that litestock were fundamental in the life of the missionbrought about the organization of a joint stock company to raise money to send to California for